-Leases subject to GASB Statement No. 87 have a fixed term that exceed one year.
+Leases subject to GASB Statement No. 87 have a fixed term that exceeds one year.
 Therefore, moorage, dry storage, and other month-to-month leases are not considered in the discussion below.
-Many partial building lease agreements begin as a one-year, three-year, or five-year agreement and then are extended numerous times.
-The terms listed in the graph below are the total length of time the tenant has been leasing from the Port.
+Many building lease agreements begin as a one-year, three-year, or five-year agreement and then are extended numerous times.
+The length of tenancy listed in the graph below is the total length of time the tenant has been leasing from the Port at year end.

-As of December 31, 2023, the Port participated as a lessor in the following lease agreements:
+As of December 31, 2024, there were 41 qualifying leases in which the Port was a lessor: